jacobbunk/famly-fetch/README.md

   -u, --user-agent                User Agent used in Famly requests, can be
                                   set via FAMLY_USER_AGENT env var  [default:
                                   famly-fetch/0.2.0]
+  --latitude LAT                  Latitude for EXIF GPS data, can be set via
+                                  LATITUDE env var
+  --longitude LONG                Longitude for EXIF GPS data, can be set via
+                                  LONGITUDE env var
   --version                       Show the version and exit.
   --help                          Show this message and exit.
 ```